 – 0.5-0.65″.
 Our most common water strider, identified by brown back, large size, and long first antenna segment.
 Found in ponds, lakes, rivers, and streams. (photo © Common Water Strider ( Aquarius remigis) beeoutside)

 Blue-winged Water Strider – 0.25-0.3″.
-A small water strider with bluish tint to wings and white stripe on lateral margin of pronotum.
-Can be found in almost any kind of water body from rain puddles to rivers, usually at the margins in vegetation. (photo © ) ( Gerris buenoi robertweeden)
+Small water strider with bluish tint to wings, white stripe on lateral margin of pronotum.
+Found in vegetated margins from rain puddles to rivers. (photo © ) ( Gerris buenoi robertweeden)

 Western Water Strider (– 0.35-0.4″.
 Medium-sized with no pale stripe on front margin of pronotum.
 Found at the margins of ponds and small lakes. (photo © Gerris incurvatus) Jim Moore)

 White-striped Water Strider (– 0.25-45″.
 Medium-sized with pale stripe on front margin of pronotum.
 Found in ponds, lakes, streams, and rivers. (photo © Gerris incognitus) Jon Hakim)

 Mulsant’s Water Treader (– 0.15″.
 Very small white body with green or dark wings and yellowish legs.
 Found near masses of algae and floating plants at the margins of standing water. (photo © Mesovelia mulsanti) Mike Quinn)